 Below is a timeline of key events in the history of the Dolphin Club

-John Wieland and his brothers, along with the Kehrlein brothers, all immigrants from Germany, found the Dolphin Club.
+John Wieland and his brothers, immigrants from Germany, along with the Kehrlein brothers, found the Dolphin Club.
 Membership is limited to 25, and a small shed at the foot of Leavenworth Street is used as a clubhouse.

 The first “Ladies Day & Rowing Regatta” is held at Black Point Cove, later to be known as Aquatic Park Cove.